 While truck accidents are not uncommon, they bring major life changes to everyone involved.
 Truck drivers can lose their livelihood and their own ability support their families.
 The guilt felt by truck drivers after causing one of these accidents is great as well.
 However, whoever is at fault for causing the truck accident is the person who is legally liable for assisting the victims with financial support.

 When you are first in the accident, you are very likely to be driven to the hospital in an ambulance.
-As you know, ambulance rides are quite expensive, but they pail in comparison to the medical expenses you could rack up while laying in the emergency room.
+As you know, ambulance rides are quite expensive, but they pale in comparison to the medical expenses you could rack up while lying in the emergency room.

 Many victims of trucking accidents do not survive, and their families are left to pay for their funeral expenses.
 When a life is cut short by someone else's negligence, the guilty party should pay for the funeral expenses and relieve the victim's family of their burden; they have already lost a loved one.